zmarzmar/Media-pipe/CONTRIBUTING.md

 All contributors will be:
 - Added to contributors list
 - Credited in release notes
-- Appreciated forever! 🌟
+- Appreciated!

-Thank you for contributing! 🙏
+Thank you for contributing!

 ---

-**Ready to contribute?**
+Ready to contribute?
 1. Fork the repo
 2. Make your changes
 3. Submit a PR
-4. Celebrate! 🎉